Florida Arbitration

 - Exchange of Information: Each side shares evidence and information about their case with the other.
 This might include documents, witness statements, or expert reports.

-- Hearing: Similar to a court trial, each side presents their case, calls witnesses, and cross-examines the other side’s witnesses.
+- Hearing : Similar to a court trial, each side presents their case, calls witnesses, and cross-examines the other side’s witnesses.
 But the process is usually less formal than a trial.

 - Decision (Award): The arbitrator(s) make a decision based on the evidence presented.
 The decision, or award, is often final and legally binding on both parties.
+Advantages of this process can include lower costs, greater confidentiality, and faster resolution than court litigation.